tmhglnd/cue-code/README.md

 # ⏱ CUE-CODE

 Sequentially evaluate code snippets from a timeline.
 A tool to help the process of making creative coding compositions for music and visuals (or any other reason you might find this helpful!).
 It is inspired by the workflow of a DAW (Digital Audio Workstation) where sounds are placed on a timeline.
 In this project you place blocks of code on a timeline that can be edited independently.
-The timeline is vertical (like a tracker), mainly because this makes gives the code editor more space on the screen.
+The timeline is vertical (like a tracker), mainly to give the code editor more space on the screen.
 When the playhead reaches the code-block it triggers the evaluation.
-This will send the code as an OSC-message so it can be interpreted.
+This will send the code as an OSC-message so it can be interpreted elsewhere.

 This tool was mainly created for my personal use while making compositions with the [Mercury live coding environment](https://mercury.timohoogland.com/), but you can surely fork and adapt this project for usage with other languages!
 If you want to use this with the Mercury project, make sure you run Mercury [locally](https://tmhglnd.github.io/mercury/docs/getting-started#-without-internet) in order to be able to receive the osc-messages.